-5.2.
+5.1.
 Surface installation

-By using a YD38 housing the lock and or strike plate can be secured to the door or door frame eliminating the need for cutting mortises.
+By using a YD25K housing the lock and or strike plate can be secured to the door or door frame eliminating the need for cutting mortises.
 Housings are available with adhesive tape supplied for easy application to glass doors in addition to having screw hole mounting points for wood and metal doors.

-5.2.1.
+5.1.1.
 Securing the housing to wood

-Two 10G x 1" hex head self-tapping screws are supplied with the housing and can be screwed into the wood door frame.
-The housing has two keyhole cut outs that fit over the screw heads and once the housing is in place the screws can be tightened with a spanner.
+Two 10G x 1" pan head self-tapping screws and two stepped washers are supplied with the housing and can be screwed into the wood door frame.
+The housing has two holes that accept the stepped washers from the inside and once the housing is in place the screws can be tightened with a #2 Phillips head screwdriver through the outside holes.
+One secured, the included C brackets can be inserted under the lock mounting holes to block the exposed hole, with the hole in the C brackets positioned directly under the lock mounting holes.

-5.2.2.
+5.1.2.
 Wiring the lock